rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 ### Conclusion

-OML4R enables you to leverage the power of R, a leading statistical programming language, with Oracle Database, the world’s most advanced, and high-performance database.
-OML4R provides simple, easy to use functions to perform exploratory data analysis including statistical analysis, data visualization, and more advanced and targeted data analysis.
+OML4R enables you to leverage the power of R, a leading statistical programming language, with Oracle Database, the world’s most advanced and high-performance database.
+OML4R provides simple, easy-to-use functions to perform exploratory data analysis, including statistical analysis, data visualization, and more advanced and targeted data analysis.
 OML4R uses overloaded R functions that leverage the powerful Oracle Database to eliminate the need for data movement while utilizing in-database parallel processing.

 ### Next Steps